coderplex-org/coderplex/CONTRIBUTING.md

 error Command failed with exit code 1.
 ```
 If you get this error while running `yarn dev` then probably another app is occupying `localhost:3000`.
 You may want to close that and run the command again.

-##### 3. Why we recommend sending new pull requests to `develop` instead of `master` branch ?
-The master branch of coderplex is relatively stable branch which we update for every release.
-We also have auto deployment in place for master branch i.e any changes in that branch gets reflected in `https://coderplex.org`.
-Every release we throughly test develop branch and merge into master.
-Hence it is recommended for both maintainers and contributors to raise a pull request to `develop` branch.